simeononsecurity/simeononsecurity.ch/content/articles/the-anatomy-of-audio-connectors_-types-and-uses/index.en.md

 > Tip: When connecting RCA cables, make sure to match the colors of the connectors to the corresponding inputs and outputs on your audio equipment to ensure proper channel assignment and signal transmission.

-* The RCA connector is not suitable for high-fidelity audio applications due to its inherent limitations in signal quality and susceptibility to interference.
+* The RCA connector isn't suitable for high-fidelity audio applications due to its inherent limitations in signal quality and susceptibility to interference.
 * For higher-quality audio connections, other connectors such as XLR or 1/4-inch TRS connectors are preferred.

 Digital Audio Connectors